© Crown copyright 2017

 2.1 One per cent average annual award

-There will be a limit of one per cent on the percentage Increase in remuneration cost for staff covered by each departmental remit.
-All elements which increase paybill cost must be included, except employer National Insurance contributions and employer pension contributions.
+The increase in remuneration cost (IRC) will be limited to 1% for staff covered by each departmental remit.
+All elements which increase paybill cost must be included, except employer National Insurance Contributions and employer pension contributions.
 For example, the following must be included: